Seoul

 Complex attributes

-You can now define structured and multi-valued attributes in identity stores.
+You can now define structured and multi-valued attributes in identity stores using simple list and complex list attribute types.

 • Support for nested and repeatable data (for example, multiple addresses or account numbers)